mixu/mg/readme.md

       }
     });

-    m3.define('Post', Post);
+    mg.define('Post', Post);

-`m3` supports both one-to-one, one-to-many and many-to-one relations.
+`mg` supports both one-to-one, one-to-many and many-to-one relations.
 You do not need to explicitly define the type of relation, as it will be inferred from the JSON data.

 For example, given the following JSON data, a one-to-one relation is detected:

-    m3.hydrate('Post', {
+    mg.hydrate('Post', {
       id: 1,
       author: 1000
     }, function(err, model) { ... });